This accessibility statement applies to the website www.housing-ombudsman.org.uk.

 This website is run by the Housing Ombudsman Service.
-We want as many customers as possible to be able to use our website, and we have made the website text as simple as possible to understand.
+We want as many people as possible to be able to use our website.
+We have made the website text as simple as possible to understand.

 Feedback and contact information

 We’re always looking to improve the accessibility of this website.
 If you find any problems not listed on this page or think we’re not meeting accessibility requirements, contact: